OrderLab/xinda/docs/DEV.md

 # Development Guide

 In this guide, we will walk you through how to extend Xinda to support a new fault injection method, a new benchmark, or a new distributed system.
+This guide can act as a checkbox for future development.

 ## Basics